Eelam Revolutionary Organisation of Students

-The Eelam Revolutionary Organisation of Students (EROS), also known as the Eelam Revolutionary Organisers, is a former Tamil militant group in Sri Lanka.
+The Eelam Revolutionary Organisation of Students (EROS), also known as the Eelam Revolutionary Organisers, was a former Tamil militant group in Sri Lanka.
 Most of the EROS membership was absorbed into the Liberation Tigers of Tamil Eelam (LTTE) in 1990.
 The other half of EROS that did not join forces with the LTTE due was led by PLO trained Shankar Rajee, Senior politburo member and military commander of EROS from 1990 until his demise in 2005.
 The political wing of 'EROS' is known as the Eelavar Democratic Front.

 Origins

 The EROS was formed in London in 1975 by Arul Pragasam, Eliyathamby Ratnasabapathy, V. Balakumaran, Nesadurai Thirunesan (aka Shankar Rajee) and Balanadarajah Iyer (aka Sinna Bala).
 It started as a think-tank, strongly influenced by Marxism, to analyse Tamil issues.
 Much of its early membership was drawn from the eastern districts of Batticaloa and Amparai, and also the Jaffna peninsula.
 EROS was the first political group which recruited Sri Lankan Muslims as well and was more concerned with the question of the Sri Lankan Muslims than any other group had been.
 They drew up a four phase programme to co-opt the Tamil-speaking Muslims of the eastern province into the Eelam struggle, by working closely with them, and understanding and espousing their grievances.